Clark Atlanta University: Clark College

-Clark College was founded in 1869 by the Methodist Episcopal Church, which later became the United Methodist Church as the nation's first four-year liberal arts college to serve the primarily African-American student population.
+Clark College was founded in 1869 by the Methodist Episcopal Church, which later became part of the United Methodist Church, as the nation's first four-year liberal arts college to serve the primarily African-American student population.
 Originally named Clark University, the school was chartered and incorporated in 1877.
 It first offered instruction at the postsecondary level in 1879, and awarded its first degree (baccalaureate) in 1880.
 It became Clark College in 1940.
 It was named for Bishop Davis Wasgatt Clark, who was the first President of the Freedman's Aid Society and became Bishop in 1864.
 A sparsely furnished room in Clark Chapel, a Methodist Episcopal church in Atlanta's Summerhill section, housed the first Clark College class.
 In 1871, the school relocated to a new site on the newly purchased Whitehall and McDaniel Street property.
 In 1877, the School was chartered as Clark University.

 An early benefactor, Bishop Gilbert Haven, visualized Clark as the "university" of all the Methodist schools founded for the education of freedmen.
 After the school changed locations several times, Bishop Haven, who succeeded Bishop Clark, was instrumental in acquiring 450 acre in South Atlanta, where in 1880 the school conferred its first degree.
-In 1883, Clark established a theology department named for Dr. Elijah H. Gammon.
-In 1888 the Gammon School of Theology became an independent theological seminary, and is currently part of the Interdenominational Theological Center.
-Clark College merged with Atlanta University on July 1, 1988 to form Clark Atlanta University.
+In 1883, Clark established a theology department named for Elijah H. Gammon.
+In 1888, the Gammon School of Theology became an independent theological seminary, and is currently part of the Interdenominational Theological Center.
+Clark College merged with Atlanta University on July 1, 1988, to form Clark Atlanta University.